 Biodiversity can be summarized as the variability of all living things as they co-exist in a particular habitat.
 The word can be broken down into 2 components: Bio, meaning life, and diversity, meaning variation.
-There are 3 main types of biodiversity in which biodiversity is explored, considered, and studied.
+There are three main types of biodiversity in which the issue is explored, considered, and studied.
 Together, these different types of biodiversity work together to create the complexity of life on Earth:

 - genetic diversity